 Over the last five years, my city girl heart has been courted and wooed by my suburban home.
 The quiet nights, the massive garages (that I don’t pay monthly for!), the fenced-in yards.
 There is just one area that is so frustrating it makes me want to pack up my bags and head back to the city or run for local office;

-Now I knew moving to the suburbs that I would be sacrificing walk-ability.
-In the city a day of errands meant a day of walking not driving. but not being able to walk to a neighborhood park.
+Now I knew moving to the suburbs that I would be sacrificing walkability.
+In the city, a day of errands meant walking, not driving, but not being able to walk to a neighborhood park.
 A park I can see?
 Maybe America’s obesity epidemic is because we’ve decided that sidewalks are…are what?
 A safety concern?
 Too expensive?
-In my neighborhood we have some sidewalks and I am thankful for the ones we have, albeit frustrated that we can’t walk to nearby places because one block here or there doesn’t have sidewalks.
+In my neighborhood, we have some sidewalks, and I am thankful for the ones we have, albeit frustrated that we can’t walk to nearby places because one block here or there doesn’t have sidewalks.

 I think even more frustrating is the complete lack of respect for the sidewalk.
-I sometimes feel like the majority of the population would actually prefer to have people not walk in front of their house.
+I sometimes feel like most of the population would prefer to have people not walk in front of their house.

-Growing up I spent a lot of time at my grandma’s house.
-Unlike us she lived in a neighborhood with rows of houses and sidewalks.
+Growing up, I spent a lot of time at my grandma’s house.
+Unlike us, she lived in a neighborhood with rows of houses and sidewalks.
 I loved her community.
-Neighbors knew me, police waved as they drove by, everyone said hi.
-I didn’t know who lived underneath us in our building.
+Neighbors knew me; police waved as they drove by, everyone said hi.
+I didn’t know who lived underneath us in our building in the city.

-Vibrant neighborhoods, communities, are built on this foundation.
-Simply seeing your neighbors so you know who they are, a head nod, a hello.
-You would be surprised how far a small action can go to making another person’s day or making a block feel like a community.
+Vibrant neighborhoods, communities are built on this foundation.
+Simply seeing your neighbors, so you know who they are, a head nod, a hello.
+You would be surprised how far a tiny action can go to making another person’s day or making a block feel like a community.
 Branches left on paths, cars parked across the sidewalk, overgrown bushes – these all say Get Out!
 Keep Away!
 Get lost!

 Is your neighborhood walkable?
 Do you walk it?
 Why or Why not?